steckdenis/rlpy/README.md

 * Theano (optional) : Available on PyPi (`Theano`)
 * Keras (optional) : Available on PyPi (`Keras`)
 * FANN2 (optional) : Available on PyPi (`fann2`)
+* rlglue-py3 (optional) : https://github.com/steckdenis/rlglue-py3 .
+Python bindings for Python exist for some time but were never ported to Python3